influxdata/telegraf/plugins/secretstores/systemd/README.md

 This plugin requires **systemd version 250+** with correctly set-up credentials via [systemd-creds][] (see [setup section](#credential-management)).
-Furthermore, provisioning of the created credentials must by enabled via `LoadCredentialEncrypted` in the service file.
-This is the case for the Telegraf service provided in this repository.
-It expects encrypted credentials to be stored in `/etc/telegraf/credentials`.
+However, to use `ImportCredential`, as done in the default service file, you need **systemd version 254+** otherwise you need to specify the credentials using `LoadCredentialEncrypted` in a service-override.

+In the default setup, Telegraf expects credential files to be prefixed with `telegraf.` and without a custom name setting (i.e. no `--name`).

 It is important to note that when TPM2 sealing is available on the host, credentials can only be created and used on the **same machine** as decrypting